tonmoy18/aoc-verilog/README.md

 ## Prerequisites

-To simulate and run the Verilog code in this project, you need to have [Verilator](https://www.veripool.org/wiki/verilator) installed.
+You can use any verilog simulator to run the soltuins.
+Just make sure to include the correct sol.sv for each specific problem and define the IN_FILENAME points to the input file.

+This code was tested using [Verilator](https://www.veripool.org/wiki/verilator) and the instructions for using that is given here.

+###
 Verilator is a cycle-accurate Verilog to C++ transpiler and simulator.
-Make sure the `VERILATOR_ROOT` env variable to set and points to the installation directory such that the executable is  `VERILATOR_ROOT`/bin/verilator
+To use is, first make sure it is installed properly.
+Then make sure the `VERILATOR_ROOT` env variable to set and points to the installation directory such that the executable is  `VERILATOR_ROOT`/bin/verilator

 ## Project Structure